Bhavya-Mistry/MCP/filesystem-langchain/README.md

-  └─> The user prompt is passed to the agent as a message └─> The LLM selects the appropriate tool based on intent └─> Tool arguments are inferred automatically from the prompt └─> The MCP client routes the call to the correct server endpoint
+  └─> The user prompt is passed to the agent as a message └─> The LLM selects the appropriate tool based on intent └─> Tool arguments are inferred automatically from the prompt

              │
              ▼